fauu/Coditra/README.md

 ## Usage tips/notes

-* Initiating text selection by with double click instead of a single click makes it snap to full words.
+* Initiating a browser text selection with a double click instead of a single click makes it snap to full words.

 * You can use `pandoc` to easily create an input Markdown file directly from a text selection made in web browser.
 For example (Linux Wayland version):